openmobilehub/android-omh-storage/docs/markdown/getting-started.md

 ## Usage

 In this guide, we'll use the Google Drive storage provider as an example.
-You can choose any other provider since the exposed methods are identical across all providers.
-Each provider inherits from the [`OmhStorageClient`](https://miniature-adventure-4gle9ye.pages.github.io/api/packages/core/com.openmobilehub.android.storage.core/-omh-storage-client) interface, ensuring consistent functionality.
-This uniformity means you won't need to learn new methods regardless of the provider you choose!
+You can choose any other storage provider since the exposed methods are identical across all storage storage providers.
+Each storage provider implements the [`OmhStorageClient`](https://miniature-adventure-4gle9ye.pages.github.io/api/packages/core/com.openmobilehub.android.storage.core/-omh-storage-client) interface, ensuring consistent functionality.
+This uniformity means you won't need to learn new methods regardless of the storage provider you choose!

 ### Initializing

-Before interacting with any provider, it's crucial to initialize the necessary components.
-This involves setting up the OMH Auth Client and OMH Storage Client with platform-specific configurations tailored to each provider's requirements.
+Before interacting with any storage provider, you must first initialize both the OMH Auth Client and OMH Storage Client with the necessary configurations specific to that storage provider.

 ```kotlin

 ```

-For a more in depth view on the available methods, access the [Reference API](https://miniature-adventure-4gle9ye.pages.github.io/api).
+For a more in depth view on the available methods, access the [Reference API](https://miniature-adventure-4gle9ye.pages.github.io/api/packages/core/com.openmobilehub.android.storage.core/-omh-storage-client).

 ## Sample app

-Explore the [sample app](https://miniature-adventure-4gle9ye.pages.github.io/docs/contributing#sample-app) included in the repository to see the implementation of storage with Google Drive and other providers.
+Explore the [sample app](https://miniature-adventure-4gle9ye.pages.github.io/docs/contributing#sample-app) included in the repository to see the implementation of storage with Google Drive and other storage providers.
 The sample app demonstrates the integration and usage of the various storage providers, providing a practical example to help you get started quickly.